jimpo/ethereum-development-guide/README.md

 - [A beginner's guide to Ethereum](https://blog.coinbase.com/a-beginners-guide-to-ethereum-46dd486ceecf)
 - [Getting up to speed on Ethereum](https://medium.com/@mattcondon/getting-up-to-speed-on-ethereum-63ed28821bbe)

-There are lots of different tools you can use to develop Ethereum applications, and in this guide I am recommending just one possible selection of tools.
+This guide is meant to provide a hands-on introduction to some common tools and serve as a starting point for anyone interested in dabbling with decentralized applications.
+While the guide demonstrates how to interact with the Ethereum blockchain, it does *not* explain what blockchains are nor how they work.
+Note also that there are lots of different tools one can use to develop Ethereum applications, and in this guide I am recommending just one possible selection of those tools suitable for beginners.

 ## Prerequisites

 In order to program dApps, you should be familiar with the following:

 - JavaScript/HTML/CSS

+You are not expected to have a prior understanding of Ethereum or blockchains generally.

 ## Getting started